Snowy River high-flows to commence in June

 ‘The release of environmental water into the Snowy River over a series of high-flow events has been successfully trialled over a number of years.

-‘This year there are four scheduled releases in winter and five in spring, to reflect the natural timing of likely high-flow events, while the amount of water being released this year is significantly larger than in 2020 which was severely impacted by the drought.
+‘This year there are two scheduled releases in winter and two in spring, to reflect the natural timing of likely high-flow events, while the amount of water being released this year is less than previous years as a direct result of the drought.

 ‘Downstream landholders and visitors to the area are being encouraged to make appropriate plans ahead of the water releases, including moving stock or pumps and infrastructure to higher ground and being aware of flows.’